linuxdeepin/deepin-camera/README.md

 ## License

-Deepin Camera is licensed under [GPLv3](LICENSE) with [OpenSSL exception](https://lists.debian.org/debian-legal/2004/05/msg00595.html).
+This project is licensed under GPLv3 or any later version.